-And I hear I’m not alone.
+And I’m learning I’m not alone.
 Lots of folks say they love the Appalachians.
 Some have mountain ancestors dating back for centuries.
-Others visit for a hike or good music and develop a fast affection for the place.
+Others visit for a hike or music and develop a fast affection for the place.
 Who can blame them?

 We have Dolly Parton and FloydFest, zip line tours and white water rafting, nationally recognized vineyards, not to mention the best swimming holes around.
 It’s a potent mix—the new and the old, nature and culture—and it’s fueling a renewed interest in our corner of the world.
 Today you can find legal moonshine in liquor stores and bluegrass bands in Japan.

 Add it all up, and I’d say we have a full-on Appalachian revival.
 That’s the spirit I hope to capture here, but I can’t do it alone.
-Every time you leave a comment on the blog, share posts on Facebook or Twitter, or re-pin photos on Pinterest you spread love for these mountains.
+Every time you leave a comment on the blog and share posts on Facebook or Twitter, you spread love for these mountains.

 It really is that simple.
-Just keep talking about this remarkable region, and you’ll help deliver the word from the Appalachian South.
+Just keep talking about this beautiful place, and you’ll help deliver the word from the Appalachian South.

-A Roanoke, Virginia native, Mark Lynn Ferguson has written about the Appalachians for many publications, including the Chicago Tribune, and has discussed the region with news outlets ranging from ABC News to public radio stations.
-He now lives in Washington, D.C. but stays connected to his homeland by making fried taters, hightailing it to the mountains every chance he gets, and writing on The Revivalist.
-During his twenty-year marketing career, Mark Lynn has also worked with some of the world’s biggest brands.
-He holds an ED.M. from Harvard University and an M.F.A. in creative writing from Queens University of Charlotte.
+Mark Lynn Ferguson has written about the Appalachians for many publications, including the Chicago Tribune and The Washington Post Magazine.
+He has also discussed the region with news outlets of just about every kind.
+In addition to obsessing over mountains, Mark Lynn has been in marketing/communications for more than twenty years and, during that time, has been lucky enough to work with some of the world’s biggest brands.
+He holds an ED.M. from Harvard University plus an M.F.A. in creative writing from Queens University of Charlotte.